IoT Technology in the Wine Industry | Pall Corporation

 - Expertise is required to analyze for trends and determine optimal settings.

 Here is where the Internet of Things (IoT) and smart machines come into play.
 IoT refers to a network of devices and sensors that capture and communicate data with one another.
-The sensors in the system enable the collection of data, for example, flow rate, temperature, uptime/downtime – or the tracking of volumes like water, wine and chemicals
+The sensors in the collect data, for example, flow rate, temperature, uptime/downtime – or the tracking of volumes like water, wine and chemicals

 Through the collection of this data, wineries can identify key problems and root cause(s) with their wine filtration process – not only for one specific machine, but even all machines at sites across the globe.

 Identifying problems faster enables corrective actions to be taken more quickly as well, helping to ensure a more effective and consistent outcome.
-Now you don’t have to ask each operator to manually record flow rates or when they cleaned – everything is collected and stored by the filtration system and accessible in the cloud.
+With technology in the wine industry, you don’t have to ask each operator to manually record flow rates or when they cleaned – everything is collected and stored by the filtration system and accessible in the cloud.

 For example, in the past, an operator may have initiated operation at a flow rate that’s way too fast for the specific wine being filtered.
 The operator believes that the high instantaneous flow rate is efficient, but does not realize that running too fast can foul the membranes more quickly resulting in the need to stop and clean more frequently.
 On top of the time lost, you suffer unnecessary wine loss from the hold up in the system before each cleaning.
 You’re filtering less and have more downtime, this equates to loss of time and revenue.

-By leveraging IoT with a wine filtration system that is connected to the cloud, you no longer have performance variances in data collection between operators; the system collects the data for you.
+By leveraging IoT wine processing technology that is connected to the cloud, you no longer have performance variances in data collection between operators; the system collects the data for you.
 This enables process visibility that can help detect problems, expedite emergency service and better predict requirements for routine maintenance.
 Furthermore, some more advanced “smarter” machines will even automatically adjust settings to improve machine performance and overall operation efficiency.
 Pall Food & Beverage has seen customers optimize production on their system three-fold leveraging one such machine, enabling significant operating cost reductions.

 Having a machine that optimizes itself based on data also helps winemakers who have analysis paralysis, as collecting the right data for interpretation can quickly become overwhelming.